agiledev-students-fall2022/final-project-team-resybot/CONTRIBUTING.md

 GitHub is our primary resource for version control, project planning, issue tracking, and project documentation.
 1. Install [VSCode](https://code.visualstudio.com)
 1. Clone this repository on your local machine
-1. Work should be done locally and not on the remote repo
 ## Building and Testing Instructions
 TODO Later